scando1993/thingsboard.github.io/docs/reference/msa.md

 ## Deployment

-You can find the reference [docker-compose.yml](https://github.com/thingsboard/thingsboard/blob/release-2.3/docker/docker-compose.yml) and corresponding [documentation](https://github.com/thingsboard/thingsboard/blob/master/docker/README.md) that will help you to run ThingsBoard containers in a cluster mode
+You can find the reference [docker-compose.yml](https://github.com/thingsboard/thingsboard/blob/release-2.3/docker/docker-compose.yml) and corresponding [documentation](https://github.com/thingsboard/thingsboard/blob/master/docker/README.md) that will help you to run Pacificsoft containers in a cluster mode
 (although on a single host machine)

 {% highlight yaml %}